FMLA Serious Health Conditions in Wisconsin

 Wisconsin’s version of FMLA also provides less leave (up to six weeks) under similar terms, although an employee must only work a minimum of 1,000 hours in the year preceding the leave.
 Leave under WFMLA is not in addition to federal FMLA; they run concurrently.
 A comparison of FMLA and WFMLA is available here.

 What are the FMLA Serious Health Condition Requirements?

-Eligibility for FMLA leave due to your own illness, or to care for a close family member (parent, minor child, spouse) with an illness depends on whether the illness, injury, or condition that is causing the absence is a serious health condition.
+Eligibility for FMLA leave considers your own illness, or your responsibility to care for a close family member (parent, minor child, spouse) with an illness.
+Whether you are accepted will depend on whether the illness, injury, or condition that is causing the absence is a serious health condition.
 A serious health condition is an illness, injury, impairment, or physical or mental condition that involves inpatient medical treatment; or requires an absence of more than three calendar days from work and daily activities and involves continuing treatment by a health care provider.
-Serious health conditions chronic, long-term illnesses or conditions that cause intermittent incapacity and requires ongoing medical treatment, like cancer, asthma, diabetes, or epilepsy, as well as some mental health disorders.
-Pregnancy (and absences related to pregnancy or for prenatal care) is also an FMLA-protected condition, as are injuries resulting from a serious accident that require ongoing care and rehabilitation.
-Contagious but routine colds and even an uncomplicated (but miserable!) bout of the flu are not usually serious health conditions.

 It is important that, whenever possible, an employee with a serious health condition that may cause him or her to be absent from work obtains approval for FMLA leave before the need for absences arises.